rename-this/vhs/site/content/Architecture/_index.md

 As seen in the diagram above, formats and modifiers are present in both the input portion and the output portion of the `vhs` data flow.
 Additionally, `vhs` provides an optional facility for **middleware**.
 The middleware facility allows users to place their own external modifier code into the `vhs` data flow.
 If used, the middleware is placed into the data flow between the output format and the output modifier as shown in the diagram below.
-This external middelware will receive formatted data from the chosen output format on `stdout` and must write modified data to `stdin`.
+This external middleware will receive formatted data from the chosen output format on `stdout` and must write modified data to `stdin`.

 ```mermaid